The Origin of Turrón and Its History

 In the 18th century, turrón grew so much in history and fame that, in addition to different varieties appearing, raw materials began to run short due to its manufacture: Marcona almonds were scarce and there was not enough honey.
 The people of Jijona then began to add a small amount of sugar to the mixture, which helped create a texture that was easier to chew, thus giving rise to the origin of the Alicante turrón recipe we know today.

-The origin of Jijona Turrón was born in the 19th century.
-This contribution was a great success in gastronomy: a sweet with a soft texture, completely original and different from all other varieties (such as chocolate turrón, marzipan turrón, or toasted yolk turrón).
+The origin of Soft Almond nougat (Jijona) was born in the 19th century.
+This contribution was a great success in gastronomy: a sweet with a soft texture, completely original and different from all other varieties (such as chocolate nougat, marzipan nougat, or toasted yolk nougat).

-Initially, soft Jijona turrón consisted of grinding Alicante turrón (the hard one) in a stone mill while cold until a soft paste was obtained, which allowed children and the elderly to eat it.
-However, the recipe was improved by applying heat and giving it a second cooking after grinding it, which dissolved the honey crystals.
+Initially, soft nougat from Jijona consisted of grinding Hard Almond Nougat (Alicante) in a stone mill while cold until a soft dough paste was obtained, which allowed children and the elderly to eat it.
+But the recipe was improved by applying heat and giving it a second boiling after grinding to break up the honey crystals.

 Therefore, some time later, the “boixet” was invented.
 This is a heated mortar that, after crushing the Alicante turrón, causes all the ingredients to bind together again, creating the fine and smooth mass of soft turrón.
 This new item soon achieved the status of a luxury product.